-This blog is part of the Akamai March Release, where we’re giving you all the details about what Akamai has added and improved for developers!
+This blog is part of the Akamai Platform Release, where we’re giving you all the details about what Akamai has added and improved for developers!
 You can view all of our updates here.

 Akamai is adding a more powerful Brotli/Zopfli compression algorithm for delivering their SVG files!
 As of March 2020, Akamai Ion customers will automatically be able to turn this feature on.